freeletics/khonshu/whetstone/README.md

 ## Basic usage

 Using the library depends a bit on the app it's being used in.
-If the app is 100% compose and does not have any Fragments then the `@ComposeScreen` annotation is the way to go.
+If the app is 100% Compose UI only and does not have any Fragments then the `@ComposeScreen` annotation is the way to go.
 For apps built with Fragments there is a `@ComposeFragment` annotation for screens using compose and for screens build with views there is `@RendererFragment`.